-Logging a confidential safeguarding record of concern

-Child's Name DOB

-Today's Date Time

-Your Name (print) Your signature

-Your role

-Date of Concern/Incident Time of Concern/Incident

-Date of Concern/Incident Describe the incident as factually as possible.
-Include: who was involved, where it happened, exactly what happened etc. Remember to describe clearly any behavioural or physical signs you have observed.
-Pass this form to the Designated Safeguarding Lead within 12 hours of the incident.
+Logging a confidential safeguarding record of concern Child's Name DOB Today's Date Time Your Name (print) Your signature Your role Date of Concern/Incident Time of Concern/Incident Low Level Concern (tick box) High Level Concern (tick box) Describe the incident as factually as possible.
+Include: wactly what happened etc. Remember to describe clearly a observed.
+Pass this form to the Designated Safeguarding nny behavioural or physical signs you have

-(continue overleaf if necessary)
+(continue overleaf if necessary )

+(continue overlear it necessary)

 Check to make sure your report is clear now - and will also be clear to a stranger reading it next year.
 Include photocopies of any notes taken at the time) Section below to be completed by the DSL, DDSL

-Received by DSL, DDSL
+Received byDSL, DDSL

 DateTime Proposed action by the Designated Person: